dsadaka/weather/README.md

 Given an address, show local forecast and High/Low temperatures for the current day and the next two.

-This is a Rails 7 app that allows a user to look up the current and forecasted weather for a location.
+Written in Ruby on Rails 7.1, this app allows you to look up the current and forecasted weather for a location.
 A location can be a specific address, a point of interest, or a zip code.
-Upon typing the address, the app will look up address suggestions from Mapbox API and display them below the search field.
-The user can select an address to get weather details.
+Upon typing the address, the app will look up address suggestions from Mapbox API and display them in a dropdown below the search field.
+Click on any suggestion to get weather details at that location.

 ![Screenshot](https://website1-screenshots.s3.amazonaws.com/WeatherScreenshot.png)